Eloto04/Frogger/README.md

 S - Down
 D - Right

-The game can be found in the master branch.
+The game files may be found in the master branch.